 Fairfield was even more impressive in 1997 — posting a 2-12 record in the MAAC — good for last place by two games.
 But the Stags shocked 1-seed Iona (22-8, 11-3 MAAC) in the first round of the tournament, and beat 2-seed Canisius (17-12, 10-4 MAAC) to win the title and secure the auto-bid.
 They were rewarded with a first-round matchup against 1-seed UNC, which they lost 82-74

-The worst record to ever win an NCAA tournament game belongs to Villanova in 1991.
+The worst record ever for a team that won an NCAA tournament game belongs to Villanova in 1991.
 The Wildcats entered the tournament at 16-14, having lost to Seton Hall in the Big East semifinal.
 But they did own five wins against ranked teams on the year, including three top-10 opponents.
-That was enough to land them a 9-seed as an at-large bid.
-They took down Princeton 50-48, but lost to 1-seed UNC 84-69 in the second round.
+That was enough to land them a No. 9 seed as an at-large bid.
+They took down Princeton 50-48, but lost to No. 1 seed UNC 84-69 in the second round.

 Not surprisingly, 1985 Villanova — the ultimate Cinderella — owns the distinction of the worst record among championship teams.
 After winning eight straight to start the season, the Wildcats lost six of their last 11.
-On Selection Sunday, they sat at 19-10 (65.5 percent) and found themselves as an 8-seed.
+On Selection Sunday, they sat at 19-10 (65.5 percent) and found themselves as a No. 8 seed.

-Then they won six games in a row, by a tight margin of five points per game en route to knocking off the Goliath to their David in Patrick Ewing and 1-seed Georgetown.
-That Villanova team remains the highest-seed ever to win the title.
+Then they won six games in a row, by a tight margin of five points per game, en route to knocking off the Goliath to their David in Patrick Ewing and No. 1 seed Georgetown.
+That Villanova team remains the highest-seeded team ever to win the title.

 So, is a below-average winning percentage recommended in March?
 Not exactly.
 But it’s not a guaranteed early exit either.
 If anything, it’s the first ingredient in the recipe for a great Cinderella story.